Carreau/phd-dissertation/parts/roleofactin.rst

     - The actin-bound myosin change conformation, applying forces on it's cargo.
-This step is known as the power-stroke and is responsible for most of the applied force or displacement of the myosin.
+This step is known as the power-stroke and is responsible for most of the applied forces or displacements of the myosin.
 During the power-stroke the ADP bound to the myosin head is released, leading back to first step of the cycle.

-This principle is the same for all kinds of myosin.
+This principle is the same for all kinds of myosins.
 In the case of Myosin II the duty-ratio is only of about 5%, which leave Myosin II detached from the actin filament most of the time.
-A single dimer cannot then achieve processivity.
+A single dimer cannot achieve processivity.
 The tail of myosin II can bundle itself with the tail of other myosin II motors.
-They from large bipolar thick filaments of tens of dimers.
+They from large bipolar thick filaments of hundreds of dimers.
-As each myosin dimer attaches and detaches independently from the actin networks the effective attachment of of the filament increases with the number of motors in the minifilaments.
+As each myosin dimer attaches and detaches independently from the actin network the effective attachment of of the filament increases with the number of motors in the minifilaments.
 Indeed the probability of having at least one motor attached increases with the number of motors.
 The constant attachment of at least one myosin II head in minifilaments insure that the filament does not